 Choose the metric to be measured:

 Enter the event name.
-Freshworks CRM identifies the event and generates an HTTP request.
+The web application identifies the event and generates an HTTP request.

 Custom Event Goal as Primary Goal